-Grant Bergland comes from a family of teachers and has always loved seeing his students achieve.
-First and foremost, he believes that his students need to dream big dreams to make them a reality.
-Over the past 15 years, Grant has worked with students from the ages of 8 to 89 as a classroom teacher, tutor, wrestling coach, curriculum writer, and Adult Education instructor.
-Grant is graduating from Columbia University next year with a Master’s of Fine Arts degree in Writing.
-He also has a Master’s degree in English Literature and has dual teaching credentials in the state of California in the subjects of English Rhetoric/Composition and Art History/Design.
+Grant is finishing his thesis at Columbia University this year with a Master’s of Fine Arts degree in Writing.
+He also holds a Master’s degree in English Literature and has dual teaching credentials in English Rhetoric/Composition and Art History/Design.
 Grant is a member of the National Education Association (NEA), holds a Cross-cultural Language and Academic Development (CLAD) certification, and has a College Reading and Language Association (CRLA) Master Tutor certificate.

 “I’d never seen how important writing was until I started looking at my student’s successes and near-misses.
-Being able to say something in your own voice and present it in a way that any other person can feel on the page is hard work.
-Also, I’ve decided that this expressiveness is the most important work we do as human beings—to say what we really mean in a way someone else can understand,” Grant says.
+Being able to present your thoughts in a way that any other person can feel on the page is hard work, and the most important work we can do in our lives—to be able to explain ourselves.”
+Grant says.

 In 2010, Grant moved to New York City, aided by a tuition scholarship from Columbia University and 97th percentile ranking on the Verbal section of the GRE.
 At Columbia, he studied with notable writers and interned in the Fiction department at The New Yorker magazine.